mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 # Definitions

 To make sure we're all on the same page with the concepts that we're going to discuss, I want to start with a few definitions.
 The only pre-requirement for now is that each of the routes of the application will be lazy-loaded unless specified otherwise.
 This is just for simplicity, it's not a restriction of the algorithms that we're going to apply.

 Let's suppose we have an application with the pages `/a`, `/a/a`, `/a/b`, `/b`, and `/c`, with the following transitions between them:

 <img src="/images/mlx/navigation-graph.svg" style="display: block; margin: auto; margin-top: 25px; margin-bottom: 25px; transform: scale(1.2);">

 ## Navigation Graph

 The graph above we'll call **navigation graph**.
 The individual nodes in the navigation graph are the pages of our application and the edges between them represent the transitions from one page to another.
 It's important to mention that the **navigation graph is directed**.
 Usually, the edges between the individual nodes are represented by links in our application.
 This means that if we have an edge between `/a` and `/b`, we most likely have a link between these two pages.
 Of course, another way the user to navigate between `/a` and `/b` is by directly using the address bar of the browser.

-We're going to build the navigation graph from a report that we've gotten from an analysis service.
-We may not have (and, in our case, don't need), the information what was the source of the transition between two pages, i.e. if it's a link or change from the address bar.
-For our purposes, we're going to use the navigation graph from Google Analytics which we have extracted with `@mlx/ga`.
+The navigation graph encapsulates both types of transitions.

+We're going to build the navigation graph from a Google Analytics report using the package `@mlx/ga`.
 We'll cover this tool later in the article.

 ## Page Graph